Elie-Yen/demo_project/Other/README.md

 ### password generator

 * Purpose:
-In order to fit different  requirements of websites, this program is designed to produce a password that has a customized length(6 - 16) and made by lowercases, digits and at least one required type of character(uppercases and symbols).
+In order to meet complexity requirements of different websites, this program is designed to produce a password that has a customized length(6 - 16) and made by lowercases, digits and specific number of required character set(uppercases and non-alphanumeric characters).

 * Concepts: